luisadosch/MaSeInpaint/README.md

-# Project: AI Inpainting: Generative Models vs. Traditional Methods
+# Project: AI Inpainting - Generative Models vs. Traditional Methods

 #### 📝 Description
 Developed a study to explore how modern generative AI transforms image inpainting compared to classic techniques.
 By benchmarking **LaMa** and **Stable Diffusion** against the traditional **Telea** method, the research reveals striking improvements in both performance and visual quality.